 Implications for clinical practice

-What is particularly striking about these results is the immíiacy with which the change in body posture produces its effects, as these occurrí after 1 minute of holding the postures and 17 minutes after finishing.
+What is especially striking about these results is the immediacy with which the change of body posture produces its effects, since these occurred after 1 minute of holding the postures and 17 minutes after finishing posing.

-Besides providing scientific support for the adaptive value of the úke it until you make it attitude (úke it until you make it) this has interesting implications for clinical practice: speaking specifically in the field of neurorehabilitation, attending to the patient’s posture during cognitive assessment and rehabilitation is important since certain postures (or approximations to them) can modify feelings of competence or power by increasing or decreasing them and, in turn, it has been seen that a low feeling of power can lead to significant impairment in cognitive performance[2], specifically in executive function tasks that assess inhibition, planning and updating processes [2].
+Besides providing scientific support for the adaptive value of the attitude offakeituntilyoumakeit (fake it until you make it), this has interesting implications for clinical practice: speaking particularly in the field of neurorehabilitation, taking care of the patient’s posture during cognitive assessment and rehabilitation is important since certain postures (or approximations to them) can modify feelings of competence or power by increasing or decreasing them and, in turn, it has been seen that a low sense of power can lead to a significant decline in cognitive performance[2], specifically in tasks of executive functions that assess processes of inhibition, planning, and updating [2].

-Body posture also influences the retrieval of emotional memories and access to and retrieval of autobiographical memory, which is a topic that will be addressí in a future post.
+Body posture also influences the retrieval of emotional memories and the access and retrieval of Autobiographical Memory, which is a topic that will be addressed in a forthcoming post.

 - [1] Carney, D.R., Cuddy, A.J.C. and Yap, A.J.
 (2010).
 Powerposing: briefnonverbaldisplaysaffectneuroendocrinelevels and risktolerance.
 PsychologicalScience, 21(10) 1363-1368.